choieunii/choieunii.github.io/README.md

 ## Installation

-Fork Chirpy on GitHub, and clone the fork to local
+Fork Chirpy on GitHub, and clone to local or Fork this repository

 ### Setting up the local environment

- 1. bundle install
+ 1. install ruby
- 2. Remove some files
+ 2. bundle install
  3. go to _config.yml
  4. Edit about yourself